Treatments for this pest are included in these services:

 Main spiders in Greater Phoenix include wolf spiders and black widow spiders.
 We have other spiders, too, but these are the most common.
 Wolf spiders are big, hairy, and scary but not a medical threat.
 However, black widow spider bites are 15 times MORE venomous than a Rattlesnake, and that makes them a real pest threat!

-Types of Spiders in Greater Phoenix, AZ
+Types of Spiders in Greater Phoenix and Tucson, AZ

 Although most people are alarmed when they find a Tarantula inside, they’re just a nuisance pest, not a pest control target.
 Tarantula bites are no more dangerous than other wolf spider bites, or bee stings.
 If you find one in the house, the best thing to do is capture and release it outside!
 Tarantulas are a spider that you see for a SHORT time each year, they are not a regular Phoenix Pest Control target.
 Sometimes male Tarantulas, who are out looking for a mate, fall into swimming pools and drown.